da9104/react-jobboard/README.md

 - Optimising the usage of Style-Component for react components such as using Theming.
 - Implementing Object.keys and Object.entries function
-- Filter job listings based on the categories
+- Filtered the data using the `filter` function to display only the relevant records from the dataset.

 ```javascript
  {Object.entries(filters).map(filter => {